 It should be kept in mind that there is always a certain degree of danger when you are in the bush with wild animals.
 Game safaris are however overall exceptionally safe.
 Accidents are infrequent and most game reserves and ranches have excellent safety records.

-Practical thinking, common sense and preparation will offer a risk-free and memorable travel.
+Practical thinking, common sense and preparation will offer a risk-free and memorable journey.
 We are aware that a safari in Southern Africa would be that much more enjoyable if you have peace of mind regarding the safety of you, your family and loved ones.

 When you go on safari, your safety should always be the first priority.
-In this section we will provide you with suggestions to make your safari a safer journey irrespective whether you are the driver, passenger or visitor on foot.
+In this section, we will provide you with suggestions to make your safari a safer journey irrespective whether you are the driver, passenger or visitor on foot.

 Transportation and game viewing

-Game drives are really an awesome way to experience and enjoy the wild life.
-From the comfort of an open vehicle you can explore the wild, taking your time to absorb and appreciate the nature around you.
+Game drives are really an awesome way to experience and enjoy the wildlife.
+From the comfort of an open vehicle, you can explore the wild, taking your time to absorb and appreciate the nature around you.

 Most safari vehicles are four-wheel-drive, customized to maximize your game-viewing experience.
 The exact design of the vehicle will differ from reserve to reserve and the preference of your African safari tour operator.
 Many will have been individually converted.
 Those in Southern Africa are traditionally completely open-sided and with tiered seats rising up behind the driver to ensure every traveller has a clear view.
 You will most likely travel in a well-maintained, specially designed vehicle that provides flexibility, protection from the sun, and support.

-Some also has a small tracker’s seat that folds out on the hood at the front of the vehicle, allowing a specialist guide to track spoor through the bush and help find a route across broken ground.
+Some also have a small tracker’s seat that folds out on the hood at the front of the vehicle, allowing a specialist guide to track spoor through the bush and help find a route across broken ground.
 A canvas shade is sometimes fitted, but a hat against the sun is always a sensible precaution.

-In East Africa minivans are still a popular way of experiencing an African safari.
+In East Africa, minivans are still a popular way of experiencing an African safari.
 These tend to be four-wheel-drive with flip-top or elevated roofs so guests can stand up to get the best vantage point.
 Game drive vehicles will allow tourists not only to focus on the big aspects of nature but also on the smaller things that most people miss when they only drive around.

-Some experts believe that these specially designed vehicles allow you see more because, your human scent and shape is disguised and you’re no longer seen as a threat.
+Some experts believe that these specially designed vehicles allow you to see more because your human scent and shape is disguised and you’re no longer seen as a threat.
 Wild animals will often let a vehicle much closer than they would a person on foot.
 It is easy to track game and, when you find it, a vehicle keeps you safe and secure.
 A four-wheel-drive vehicle will easily climb steep inclines to give access to great views with plenty of handy places to keep your binoculars, blankets, scarves and gloves for the chilly winter mornings.

-Drivers are often selected not only for their safe driving practices, but also –very importantly - for their safari expertise and knowledge of the area and the wildlife!
+Drivers are often selected not only for their safe driving practices but also –very importantly - for their safari expertise and knowledge of the area and the wildlife!